List of The Book of Boba Fett characters: Garsa Fwip

 When asked if her lekku, the two tentacle-like appendages on Twi'leks' heads, were hard to put and keep on, she said that Brian Sipe and Alexei Dmitriew made it easy for her by making them light and balance perfectly on her head.
-For Fwip's costume design, Beals said that she was talking to her costume designer, Shawna Trpcic, about meditation and Trpcic told her if she ever had any images of her character’s appearance while she was meditating to tell her.
+For Fwip's costume design, Beals said that she was talking to her costume designer, Shawna Trpcic, about meditation and Trpcic told her if she ever had any images of her character's appearance while she was meditating to tell her.
 Beals sent her images, and Trpcic put them into her design.
 Beals also said that one of Fwip's costumes was designed as Fwip's version of a cat eye, and said that the makeup was a throwback to the Egyptian lineage.
 The scar that goes from Fwip's collarbone to her sternum was also Beals' idea, since she thought that you cannot come out of a war without a scratch.
 For the original script, Fwip's servants would call her master, but Beals did not like that saying Fwip is trying to create a sanctuary of beauty so they changed it to madam.
 Beals was also working on the second season of The L Word: Generation Q when filming The Book of Boba Fett and she said that it was like two totally different worlds.
 Since her lekku were already made and her makeup artist created stencils for the eye makeup, Beals said that it took less time to do the makeup for The Book of Boba Fett than it did in The L Word.

 Many have said that they thought Fwip was going to be the main villain of the series.
 ComicBook.com's Jamie Jirak was excited to see Beals as Fwip.
 Fans were also pleased to see Beals playing Fwip.

+Fwip has been received a mixed reception by critics, her minor role in the series being criticised.
+Screen Rant ranked her the 10th best supporting character in The Book of Boba Fett. /Film has put her at the 10th best character in the series, stating, "Jennifer Beals was sadly not given that much to do with her Twi'lek nightclub owner, but what we get of her was promising."
+Hannah Flint, writer at IGN, was disappointed in Beals' casting as what ultimately proved to be a minor character and "cameo", writing that it "amounts to nothing".